-- After installation, launch the control panel to view and set the status for Apache and MySQL.
+- After installation, launch the XAMPP control panel to view and set the status for Apache and MySQL.

-Step 2: Install and Setup WordPress Locally
+Step 2: Install and Set up WordPress Locally

-- Next, move the zip file to the /htdocs folder in the XAMPP directory.
+- Move the downloaded zip file to the /htdocs folder in the XAMPP directory.

-- Select the desired language and click ‘Continue.’
+- Select the desired language and click Continue.

 - On the next screen, follow the steps to add database credentials to the wp-config.php file.

 - Open the wp-config.php file within your preferred code editor and define database credentials as follows: